AdrianMolecule/TubeRotator/README.md

 # tubeRotator
 A classic tube rotator to be used for what you desire to.
+In a pinch it could be used as a mini bioreactor.
 Software is https://github.com/AdrianMolecule/OrbitalShakerMksBoard.
 Sorry for 2 repos but it seems to be the only way to do it decently in gitHub.
 Normally can rotate 8 50 ml tubes and about 16 2 ml or 1.5 ml tubes in the same time from 0 to maybe 300 RPM before things start flying.